costajpb/generic-tube/README.md

 Were this project to be developed further, even though it features all the given requirements, there are some points which could use more attention.
 To name a few:
 - Handling edge cases and error scenarios.
 - Assets optimization — images are neither large enough for the jumbotron on the details page, nor small enough for the thumbnails.
-- Search results persisting after navigation.
+- Search results should persist after navigation and it's procedural nature should not force a full reload of the page.